shadezer0/TinkerMachine/content/blog/2022/10-blog-migrate.md

 git submodule update
 ```

 - Once hugo is run as part of the webhook script, it will create a new directory called `public` where the static HTML/CSS files are created from the markdown files with which the posts are written.
-This location will be served by Caddy.
+This is the location that will be served by Caddy.

-### Caddy
+### Caddy Setup
-Initially, Caddy did come built-in with a git module but this was removed for v2.
-Now, you would need to build a custom caddy binary using xcaddy and a third party module for git in order to implement a webhook server.
+Initially, Caddy v1 did come built-in with a git module but this was removed for v2.
+Now, you would need to build a custom caddy binary using xcaddy with a third party module for git in order to implement a webhook server.

 I decided to go with another dedicated webhook service written in Go and use Caddy just as a web-server and reverse-proxy.

-- Install Caddy using the apt package manager (on Ubuntu/Debian) by following [these steps](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).
+- Install Caddy using the apt package manager (for Ubuntu/Debian) by following [these steps](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).

 - Create a Caddyfile with the required configurations.
 You can find docs on writing a Caddyfile [here](https://caddyserver.com/docs/caddyfile-tutorial).
 This is how my Caddyfile looks like currently: